Lombard loans are a niche product offered at the top end of the borrowing market.

 The speed offered by these funding lines means they are often used to secure investment properties where a buyer needs to act quickly – for example, when competing against cash buyers.

-In the current climate where uncertainty and volatility are part of market conditions, Lombard lending provides crucial levels of flexibility.
-The loans are particularly useful to high net worth borrowers because they create liquidity without having to sell the underlying investments.
-It means people who are asset rich but have low levels of cash or liquidity are able to make full use of their wealth when buying a property.
+In the current climate where uncertainty and volatility are part of market conditions, Lombard Lending provides crucial levels of flexibility.
+Lombard loans are particularly useful to high net worth borrowers because they create liquidity without having to sell the underlying investments.
+It means people who are asset rich but have low levels of cash or liquidity are able to make full use of their wealth when buying a property by considering Lombard Loans.

 At the same time, individuals don’t have to relinquish long-term investment strategies or deal with tax implications of liquidating portfolios in order to generate required funds.
 The borrower will also continue to receive any dividends or voting rights associated with the assets.